Why Kombucha Shrubs Are Perfect For Autumn

 - Flavourful: Layers of sweetness and tang that rival any cocktail.

-Cheers to Dry January and the Art of Fermentation!
+Cheers to the Art of Fermentation!

 Have you tried making a shrub before?
 Share your creations and let us know your favourite flavour combinations.